A collection of powerful semi-autobiographical stories based on Tolstoy's time in the Russian army, part of Penguin's series of fresh new translations

 About

-Tolstoy's powerful semiautobiographical stories based on his time spent in the Russian army, part of our series of fresh new Tolstoy translations
+A collection of powerful semi-autobiographical stories based on Tolstoy's time in the Russian army, part of Penguin's series of fresh new translations

 In 1851, at the age of twenty-two, Tolstoy joined the Russian army.
 The four years he spent as a soldier were among the most significant in his life and inspired the tales collected here.
 In "The Cossacks," Tolstoy tells the story of Olenin, a cultured Russian whose experiences among the Cossack warriors of Central Asia leave him searching for a more authentic life.
 "The Sevastopol Sketches" bring into stark relief the realities of military life during the Crimean War.
 And "Hadji Murat" paints a portrait of a great leader torn apart by divided loyalties.
 In writing about individuals and societies in conflict, Tolstoy has penned some of the most brilliant stories about the nature of war.